Nishantsura/ESRENTALS-DEPLOY/ADMIN_EMAIL_SETUP.md

 # Admin Email Setup Guide

-This guide explains how to add new admin email addresses to the AutoLuxe admin panel.
+This guide explains how to add new admin email addresses to the ESRentals admin panel.

 ## Current System Overview

-- **Email Domain Restriction**: Only `@autoluxe.com` email addresses are allowed
+- **Email Domain Restriction**: Only `@esrentals.com` email addresses are allowed
 - **Authentication**: Uses Supabase Auth with admin privileges stored in the `users` table
-- **Validation**: Email must end with `@autoluxe.com` to be considered valid
+- **Validation**: Email must end with `@esrentals.com` to be considered valid

 ## Method 1: Using the Script (Recommended)